We are making disciples through the gospel, in community, and on mission.

 The Next Ten Years

-Over the next decade, we’re aiming to plant three new churches, send ten new missionaries, and launch over 80 new community groups.
+Over the next decade, we’re aiming to plant or revitalize 8 new churches, send 20 new missionaries units, and launch over 80 new community groups.
 Before we do that, we first have to address our physical space constraints.
 Entrusted & Sent is an initiative designed to do just that.

 the Latest in your Inbox